 We have Mariola hives throughout our farm and fields.
 We support the “Sacred Bees” project in Costa Rica, and our guests are invited to help protect this critical species by supporting the Sacred Bees project through our farm.
-For more information about our Sacred Bees project, contact Danilo Solana through [email protected].
+For more information about our Sacred Bees project, contact Danilo Solano through [email protected].
 Pura Bee-da!

 The little bee on the right seems to be staring right at us, asking us just what we intend to do near the hive.

 Our dear friend Steven Foster, a master botanical photographer, turned his lens on a flower’s best friend.

 We opened the hive to harvest the medicinal honey.
 The sunlight streaming through the colony created this lovely image.

 Our master beekeeper Danilo Solano harvesting the Mariola “little angel” honey from one of our boxes.